GameServerManagers/LinuxGSM-Docs/alerts/pushbullet.md

 Access Tokens are available from Pushbullet setting found [here](https://www.pushbullet.com/#settings).

-Once you have created a token insert it in to you LinuxGSM config.
+Once you have created a token insert it in to your [LinuxGSM config](../configuration/linuxgsm-config.md).

 ```bash
 # Pushbullet Alerts | https://github.com/GameServerManagers/LinuxGSM/wiki/Pushbullet